streamingfast/substreams/docs/developer-guide/parallel-execution.md

 # Parallel execution

-Parallel execution is the process of a Substreams module's code executing multiple segments of blockchain data simultaneously.
-Substreams modules are executed in parallel, rapidly producing data for consumption in end-user applications.
-Parallel Execution enables Substreams' highly effecient blockchain data processing capabilities.
+Parallel execution is the process of a Substreams module's code executing multiple segments of blockchain data simultaneously in a forward or backward direction.
+Substreams modules can be executed in parallel, rapidly producing data for consumption in end-user applications.
+Parallel execution enables Substreams' highly efficient blockchain data processing capabilities.

 Parallel execution occurs when a requested module's start block is further back in the blockchain's history than the requested start block.
 For example, if a module starts at block 12,000,000 and a user requests data at block 15,000,000, parallel execution is used.
 This applies to both the development and production modes of Substreams operation.
-Parallel execution is performed for the full range of blocks when Substreams is in production mode.

 Parallel execution addresses the problem of the slow single linear execution of a module.
 Instead of running a module in a linear fashion, one block after the other without leveraging full computing power, N number of workers are executed over a different segment of the chain.
 It means data can be pushed back to the user N times faster than cases using a single worker.